William-Robert-Robertson/WildCamera/Candidate Technologies/STM32N6x7_MCU/SD_Card.md

 Interface SD Card via SDIO (4Bit Mode & DMA) - Interface SD Card via SDIO (4Bit Mode & DMA) \
 https://controllerstech.com/interface-sd-card-with-stm32-via-sdio-4bit-mode/

-ST Introduction to LEVELX \
+ST Introduction to LEVELX - Note that this does not seem to be helpful in this situation \
 https://wiki.st.com/stm32mcu/wiki/Introduction_to_LEVELX

 ST AN5200 Getting started with the STM32H7 MCU SDMMC host controller \